 All students are assigned a BruinBill account which records all charges and payments associated with registration (e.g. quarterly tuition and fees), along with other service charges (e.g. health insurance, Summer Session, housing, parking and even ASUCLA textbooks) that are assessed to students.
 Students must pay all charges in full by the 20th of the month following the posting date of the charge.
 Click here to see fee details.

 The mission of the UCLA Financial Aid and Scholarships office is to help remove financial barriers and to assist students in meeting the rising cost of attendance at UCLA.
 The office will assist students in completing their application for financial aid, determining the level of need and offering financial aid to meet educational expenses.
-For information such as filling out the FAFSA, Summer Aid and the types of financial aid available to your student, click here.
+Visit the office's website for information such as filling out the FAFSA, Summer Aid, the types of financial aid available and more.

 Financial Wellness Program